 Camden is a world of its own… and with that comes some of the best street art in the city.
-Here’s a step by step guide to seeing some of the best street art in London (hint, there’s a free Camden street art map too).
+Here’s a step by step guide to seeing some of the best street art in Camden (hint, there’s a free Camden street art map too).

 We’ll ignore the fact that walking along Camden High Street on a Sunday is like hell and skip to the part where we found our first piece of the day.
 And what a piece.